Recently Admitted Students

 If you are a new student arriving on campus for Opening Days orientation, the first day you will be able to enter your room is Thursday, August 21st.
 For new students participating in the Jump-Start program or a fall sport that requires early arrival on campus, you will receive your check in day from your coach or program director and be instructed to fill out the on-line application for early arrival.

 At the end of the semester you will be given 24 hours past the time of your last final to vacate your room and check out with Residential Life staff.
 If you have a final on the last day of finals week, your check out deadline is noon the following day.
-Students who stay in their rooms past the 24 period you will be charged for the amount of extra time you spent in your room.
-There are circumstances where students will be approved for a late-stay such as work, commencement volunteering, etc.
+Students who stay in their rooms past the 24 period you will be charged for late check-out.

 How do I know which meal plan suits me best?